 Such “control from the grave” is possible because irrevocable trusts can be drafted to provide a high degree of specificity regarding how, when, and under what circumstances trust assets may be dispersed.

 Diligence typically ranks near the top of the list of values that many families want to pass on to their offspring.
 Parents worry that family wealth could transform an otherwise industrious child or grandchild into the proverbial “trust fund baby,” one with scant financial incentive to become a contributing and productive member of society.
-Until a decade ago, one type of incentive trust known as a W-2 was popular.
+In the past, one type of incentive trust known as a W-2 was popular.
 With that vehicle, the trustee was instructed to match the annual income of each beneficiary.

 For instance, trust documents can specify that beneficiaries receive money only for socially responsible activities, such as financing an education or paying for living expenses if they are employed in lower-paying professions, such as teaching or staying home with small children or ailing relatives.
 Trustees often encourage a grantor to provide guidance, but not mandatory rules, as no one can predict the family’s future needs.
 Though disputes between beneficiaries and trustees regarding interpretation of the grantor’s instructions sometimes result in the removal of a trustee, courts generally have been reluctant to substitute their own judgments for that of the trustee.

 Passing on personal values through irrevocable trusts may also involve a family’s philanthropic goals.
 Private foundations and other charitable arrangements may be used to make charitable contributions, both before and after the grantor’s death.

 In the case of a charitable lead trust, the grantor receives a gift or estate tax deduction for the charitable contribution to the trust (but generally no income tax deduction), and a charity receives a specified amount for a predetermined number of years.
 After that period, money remaining in the trust goes to family beneficiaries named in the trust document.